mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 <IMG class="img-float-right" SRC="images/mm3/intensity/intensity-parameters.png" WIDTH="300">

-Global intensity analysis parameters are set in the [stack db options][2] panel.
+Global intensity analysis parameters are set in the [options panel][options].
 These parameters are used for every spine in a map.

 Once intensity analysis has been run, the parameters of individual spines can be set using the 'Object Info' panel in a stack.
 Open the Object Info window in a stack with keyboard 'i'.